milescm/VisualPTP/README.md

 After entering the docker build command, you can specify the name (tag) of the image to be created by entering the -t option.
 Behind it **.** Is the Dockerfile and the path where the content is located.

+# Precondition (When not using Docker)
+You must install the virtual environment first, and then run the program.

+The process of installing the virtual environment is as follows:

 ```